Deiniol (electoral ward): County ward

-A 2018 report by the Boundary Commission for Wales, if agreed, would merge Deiniol with neighbouring Bangor wards to form a new two-member ward.
-Low voter registration of the university students was blamed for the small electorates in the city.

 Welsh Language

-According to the United Kingdom Census 2021, 19.6 per cent of all usual residents aged 3+ in Deiniol can speak Welsh.
+According to the United Kingdom Census 2021, 19.6 per cent of all usual residents aged 3+ in Deiniol could speak Welsh.
 27.4 per cent of the population noted that they could speak, read, write or understand Welsh.
 The 2021 Census showed that Deiniol was the area in Gwynedd that had the highest proportion of its population with no Welsh language skills.
 According to the 2011 Census, 22.8 per cent of the population could speak Welsh.

+2022 dissolution

+A 2018 report by the Boundary Commission for Wales proposed the merger of Deiniol with neighbouring Bangor wards to form a new two-member ward.
+Low voter registration of the university students was blamed for the small electorates in the city.
+This was enacted by The County of Gwynedd (Electoral Arrangements) Order 2021 which, from the 2022 local election, split Deiniol and merged it with the neighbouring wards of Hendre and Hirael.